How To Compute Your 13th Month Pay (2021)

-The 13th-month payment is a great additional source of income, especially for the upcoming holidays.
+The 13th-month payment is a great additional source of income and savings, especially for the upcoming holidays.
 To maximise your most anticipated payment of the year, always be punctual and present at work.
-A great way to minimise your absences is to use your leave credits when sick, opting for a holiday, or when you have an immediate emergency at home.
+A great way to minimise your absences is to use your leave credits when sick, on a holiday, or when you have an emergency at home.
 It’s also necessary to pay attention to specific deductions on your payslips like withholding tax to anticipate any tax deficits the following year.

 How to Compute Your 13th-Month Pay

 It’s easy to overestimate your 13th-month pay especially when you only know the basic way to compute it which is monthly basic salary multiplied by months rendered in the company over 12 months.
 As shown in the table below: